theWhiteFox/theWhiteFox/_posts/2018-09-04-build-simple-apps-.md

 Learning JavaScript (JS) with AngularJS, Angular V6, React & Ember to build simple web apps.
 I'm learning these frameworks to improve my understanding of JS and how it works to build easier to maintain and edit my apps.

-I started with AngularJS then React, Ember, jekyll now I am working with Angular 6.
+I started with AngularJS then React, Ember, now I am working with Angular 6.
 From my what I have looked at so far, I am choosing Angular.
-Even though it has a steep learning curve.
-The reason I chose angular is it's Model View Controller(MVC) or Model View View Model(MVVM).
+Even though it has a steep learning curve it's a Model View Controller(MVC) or Model View View Model(MVVM) framework developed by Google.

 <h2 class="text-center">Property & Event Binding</h2>
 <div class="row mb-3">